mscrocker/SparkEC/README.md

 `spark-submit SparkEC.jar -in <input dataset> -out <output directory> -config <configuration file>`

+It might be also interesting to tune the Spark configuration in order to get the best results.
+These possible configurations are:

+* **spark.hadoop.validateOutputSpecs:** this option must be set to *false* if the output of individual phases is enabled.
+* **spark.serializer:** it is highly recommended to set this option to *org.apache.spark.serializer.KryoSerializer* so the Kryo serializer is used.

 ## Compilation

 In order to build the project, simply run the required maven phase.
 For example: